 just sold my existing HDB flat and I need to use the CPF from the sale to pay for the 15%

 downpayment.
 When is the earliest timing that is safe for me

 to book an EC without forfeiture worry?

-safe side, it is advisable to set aside 2 weeks for the fund to be returned into CPF account before being used
+HDB resale appointment, it is advisable to set aside 2 weeks for the fund to be returned into CPF account before

 a.
 5% booking fee

 : $ 50,000 cash